• Skip to primary navigation

 Is English Hard To Learn?

-Learning English is a lot easier if you don’t care about the rules.
+Learning English is much easier if you don’t care about the rules.
 When reading and listening, focus on native language material.
-The more difficult it is to learn English, the more ambitious your language learning goals will be.
+The more difficult it is to learn English, the more ambitious your language-learning goals will be.
 It’s as simple as that.

 Reasons To Study English Language?

 There are numerous reasons to learn English, including It enables you to interact with new people.
-It allows you to see things in a new light or gain a better knowledge of another culture.
+It allows you to see things in a new light or better understand another culture.
 It aids in your development as a better listener.

 When compared to other languages, how tough is English?

-English is an extremely perplexing language, with its perplexing rules, nonsensical nouns, and words that sound the same.
+English is an extremely perplexing language with perplexing rules, nonsensical nouns, and words that sound the same.

 References